Documentation Index

 How it works

-Voxfra accepts inbound webhooks from voice AI providers (Vapi, Retell, Bland, etc.) on a per-client basis.
-Each client in your organization gets a unique webhook URL per provider.
-When a call ends, your provider posts the call report to that URL — Voxfra handles validation, normalization, and storage.
+Voxfra currently accepts inbound webhooks from Vapi on a per-client basis.
+Each client in your organization gets a unique Vapi webhook URL.
+When a call ends, Vapi posts the call report to that URL and Voxfra handles validation, normalization, and storage.

 Example: